-Green Chili Stew is a fast and delicious home-cooked meal cooked entirely in the Instant Pot (or Pressure Cooker).
-This easy Instant Pot Pork Green Chili Stew comes packed with tender, juicy chunks of pork bathed in a mildly spicy, tangy, and hugely flavorful broth.
+This Pork Green Chili Stew is fast, flavorful, and so easy to make – it cooks entirely in your Instant Pot!
+An awesome weeknight dinner packed with tender, juicy chunks of pork bathed in a mildly spicy, tangy, and hugely flavorful broth.

-Let me start by saying that this is not an “authentic” green chili.
-And by “authentic” I mean that no, I did not make my very own homemade salsa verde, or enchilada sauce, or roasted tomatillos.
-This recipe is all about getting a delicious meal on the table that (hopefully) the whole family will love (translation- my child would only eat the pork).
+I feel like I should start this post by saying that yes, I know, this is not an “authentic” New Mexico green chili recipe.
+And by “authentic” I mean that no, I did not make my very own homemade salsa verde, enchilada sauce, or roasted tomatillos.

 First, you’ll add the onion and sauté until just starting to soften.
 Immediately after, you’ll add the pork and give everything a good stir.
 Allow pork to brown for several minutes, stirring occasionally.